Azure-Samples/LUIS-DevOps-Template/docs/3-customizing-own-project.md

 To get the commit hash for the LUIS app version you want to use for your baseline:

-* Goto the releases list for your repo on GitHub.
+* Go to the releases list for your repo on GitHub.
 * The shortened version of the hash value is shown in the metadata for the GitHub Release and is a link to the commit details.
 * Click the link to see the details of the commit and to get the full hash value, which gives you the value you must set in the `BASELINE_CONTAINER_NAME` environment variable.